pixelhandler/vagrant-dev-env/www/README.md

 This tutorial was created in an effort to learn more about using new tools like Yeoman and the Mocha test framework using [Node.js][nodejs] that can be executed in a headless browser environment ([phantomjs][phantomjs]), and to assist other engineers in learning the practice of behavior driven development.
 Basically, this article is a result of following the ['kata' by Uncle Bob][TheBowlingGameKata] [^1] to author a simple program in JavaScript that scores a [game of ten-pin bowling][TenPinBowlingGame].

-Inspired my Robert Martin's 'Bowling Game Kata' (a programmer's exercise) I followed Uncle Bob's presentation of the test-driven development exercise to write a program that scores a bowling game and documented the code written in JavaScript.
-This tutorial content is not my own but rather an exercise of making the Bowling Game Kata my own practice, so I've borrowed the kata from Uncle Bob along with his class diagrams and ten-pin bowling graphic.
-The headings in this tutorial from the 'Quick Design Session' through the 'Fifth Test' make up the essence of Uncle Bob's presentation.
-Thank you [Uncle Bob][unclebob] for putting together an excellent exercise!

-[^1]: Uncle Bob's The Bowling Game Kata.

 Covered in this tutorial:

 1. Using the [Mocha test framework][mochasite] with behavior-driven development ([BDD][BDD])